benranderson/training-plan/README.md

 # Training Plan
 > Create a bespoke running training plan

-Web application for creating bespoke running training plans based on your race distance, ability level, time until your race and the number of days you wish to train per week.
+Web application for creating a bespoke running training plan for your event and ability level.

 Hosted at <https://training-plan-br.herokuapp.com>.